btranTFT/CS5510-Homework-1/README.md

 **Defense Effectiveness Ranking:**
 1. **Gaussian Noise** (σ*=2): Strongest protection with best trade-off, success drops to 59.8%, RMSE = 1.99
 2. **Rounding** (R*=5): Moderate protection with excellent utility, success drops to 60.6%, RMSE = 1.20
-3. **Subsampling**: Can provide protection (t ≤ 21: success 55.6%-64.7% below baseline) but at catastrophic utility cost (RMSE 6.72-21.88).
-No practical parameter achieves both privacy and utility
+3. **Subsampling**: Completely ineffective.
+All parameters from t=1 to t=100 fail to prevent the attack (success rates 65.5%-96.2%, all above 65% baseline)

 **Privacy-Utility Trade-offs:**
 - **Rounding**: Discrete steps in both RMSE and success; predictable degradation; transition at R=5 with RMSE=1.20
 - **Noise**: Linear RMSE growth; sharp privacy transition at σ=2; best privacy-to-utility ratio (RMSE=1.99)
-- **Subsampling**: Poor trade-off where privacy and utility cannot both be achieved.
-Privacy requires t ≤ 21 (RMSE > 6), utility requires t > 50 (success > 74%)
+- **Subsampling**: No privacy protection at any parameter value.
+Even extreme settings (t=1, RMSE=22.42) fail to prevent attacks

 **Practical Implications:**
 - **Recommended**: Use Gaussian noise with σ ≥ 2 for effective privacy with minimal utility loss (RMSE ≈ 2.0)
 - **Alternative**: Use rounding with R ≥ 5 for deterministic answers with slightly better utility (RMSE ≈ 1.2)
 - **Avoid**: Do not use subsampling as a standalone defense.
-While it can technically prevent attacks at small t, the utility cost (RMSE > 6) makes the data practically unusable
+It provides no privacy protection against reconstruction attacks at any parameter setting

 ---